lefosg/my-malloc-free/README.md

 # My malloc/free

-## Description - Explicit Free List (LIFO)
+## Description - Explicit Free List (LIFO) w/ First Fit

-Codebase is more or less the same as in main branch.
+Codebase is now slightly different from main branch.

-However, in this branch we have an explicit free list implementation.
+In this branch we have an explicit free list implementation.
 Instead of having our heap as one huge linked list and parse all of it whenever, we only parse the free blocks (there is not really a reason to parse allocated blocks).
 Instead of parsing #blocks, we parse #free_blocks.
 This can significantly decrease search times (still linear, but a huge optimization over implicit lists).

 This is a FIFO explicit free list.
 Each time a new block is freed, it is placed at the start of the list.